Xeven777/xipchat/README.md

 1. **Download the Latest Release**

-   - Go to the [Releases section](https://github.com/benank/groq-clipchat-template/releases) of this repository
+   - Go to the [Releases section](https://github.com/xeven777/xipchat/releases) of this repository
-   - Download the latest `clipchat-extension.zip` file
+   - Download the latest `xipchat-extension.zip` file
    - Extract the ZIP file to a folder on your computer

 2. **Load the Unpacked Extension**